Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Evaluation

 \section{Evaluation}

 In this section, we evaluate our experiments.
-In particular, we discuss the parametrization for searching alternatives with solver-based search methods: the search method (cf.~Section~\ref{sec:afs:evaluation:solver-search-methods}), number of alternatives~$a$ (cf.~Section~\ref{sec:afs:evaluation:num-alternatives}), and dissimilarity threshold~$\tau$ (cf.~Section~\ref{sec:afs:evaluation:tau}).
-Further, we compare heuristic search methods for univariate feature qualities to solver-based optimization (cf.~Section~\ref{sec:afs:evaluation:heuristic-search-methods}).
+After comparing feature-selection methods without constraints (cf.~Section~\ref{sec:afs:evaluation:feature-selection}), we discuss the parametrization for searching alternatives: the search methods (cf.~Section~\ref{sec:afs:evaluation:search-methods}) and the two user parameters~$a$ and~$\tau$ (cf.~Section~\ref{sec:afs:evaluation:parameters}).
 Section~\ref{sec:afs:evaluation:summary} summarizes key findings.
-Additionally, Appendix~\ref{sec:afs:appendix:evaluation} contains results for further dimensions of our experimental design.